Business Licence to Occupy Fill out the template

 What is a business licence to occupy?

-A business licence to occupy is a legal agreement for one party (a licensee) to use certain parts of a property owner's (the licensor's) land/building.
-A licence is used where the parties do not wish to create a formal lease agreement.
-This licence to occupy is designed for use where the property which will be the subject of the licence is based in England and Wales.
+A business licence to occupy is a legal agreement that permits one party (a licensee) to use certain parts of a property owner's (the licensor's) land/building.
+A licence is used where the parties do not want to create a formal lease agreement.
+This licence to occupy is designed for use where the rented property is based in England and Wales.
 The licence is a business licence and therefore the property should be used by the licensee for a commercial purpose under the agreement.

-What are the different types of licences to occupy?
+What are the different types of property licences?

-This licence to occupy can be adjusted to suit the specific circumstances of the licensor and licensee.
-Examples where an agreement of this nature may be used include shopping centres with different kiosks or in office spaces where hot-desking takes place.
+This licence can be adjusted to suit the specific circumstances of the licensor and licensee.
+Examples where an agreement of this nature may be used include shopping centres with different kiosks or office spaces where hot-desking takes place.
 Specific licences are available for:

 A licence is an agreement that permits a person or legal entity to do something.
-A licence to occupy therefore permits a business to occupy a space or part of a property but does not grant a legal interest in the property.
+A licence will grant permission to a party to occupy a space or part of a property but does not grant a legal interest in the property.

-Is it mandatory to have a licence to occupy?
+Is it mandatory to have a licence agreement?

 No. It is possible to grant a business the authority to use a space in a building informally (verbally).
 However, it is helpful to have a written agreement so that each party is certain of the terms of the agreement.

-What should not be included in a licence to occupy?
+What should not be included in the licence?

 The licensee should not be granted exclusive possession over the whole of the licensor's property.
 The licence agreement will specifically state that the licensor may change the defined area which the licensor may use, in order to address this.
 That is because exclusive possession is a key feature of a tenancy agreement.

-Before a licensor grants a licence to occupy, they should:
+Before a licensor grants a licence, they should:

 • check the terms of their insurance – to ensure that renting the space does not impact this